|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 |The Secret Language||Uncle Herman and His Friends||Mommy is Here||The Fundraising|

 I was born in Galati, Romania in 1954 as Iulian Rubin.
 On 28 January 1962, at age 8, my family immigrated to Israel.
 In Romania I finished 1st grade and a part of the 2nd.
 Nevertheless, I posses a relatively good Romanian and have a lot of sympathy for this country, maybe because my childhood memories from Galati are of a happy child.
 (I know that not all Jews born in Romania feel the same for personal hardships and the Holocaust there).
 In 2009 I was granted the Romanian Citizenship and in 2010 my son Udi.

 From early childhood I was told by my parents about my grandparents from Galati.

 My grandfather, Joseph Rubin, perished in the Holocaust.
 His family origins were from Spain.
 After arriving to Galati, Romania, in the first half of the 20th century he opened a fashion hat business and owned two retail shops.
 Around 1944, when Axis forces were driven out by the Red Army, he went on a business trip to Chernivtsi (Czernowitz, now Ukraine) and never returned.
 According to the period, he was probably kidnapped and murdered by the retreating Nazis or local collaborators, imprisoned by the arriving Red Army, or any other unknown reason.

-On the other hand, my grandmother Amalia Rubin died and was buried in the Jewish cemetery of Galati in 1947.
+My grandmother Amalia Rubin died and was buried in the Jewish cemetery of Galati in 1947.
 My cousin Amalia is called after her.
+See below.

 Galati is a city in Moldavia, eastern Romania, on the banks of the Danube River, not far away from the Black Sea.
 The Port of Galați is the largest port (sea port) on the Danube.
 Population: 298,861; the seventh most populous city in Romania.